bbucca3/Canine11/README.md

 ## Usage

 > Search for pets in animal shelters via any 5 digit US zip code.
 Search results are from Petfinder.com API.
 Built with Reach Native, tailored towards iOS.
+> In order to use, visit Petfinder.com and register for a personal API key.
+> Create index.js under the api folder and paste in your API key (see example.js format under api folder).

 ## Development